the input values using the mask dialog box directly to block parameters

 You can use the initialization code for a masked block to link mask parameters indirectly to block parameters.
 In this approach, the initialization code creates variables in the mask workspace whose values are functions of the mask parameters and that appear in expressions that set the values of parameters of blocks concealed by the mask.

 clear the Evaluate option.
-To get
+To get the value of

-of the mask parameter, use the MATLAB®
+parameter, use the MATLAB®

-'gain' as the literal value of the mask
+the literal value of the mask parameter

-workspace variable, use the following command in the initialization
+base workspace variable, use the following command in the initialization

 code for the mask: